 The basic services report of the NDP administration was an indication of the changing attitudes towards independent schools in the province.
 The climate had changed from being completely hostile to independent schools in the mid-sixties, to the point where the NDP in 1975 was willing to provide services to independent schools, short of paying direct grants for actual academic services.

 During the NDP years, in 1973, the Federation was granted access to Federal grants for the purpose of teaching French in independent schools, an achievement which brought many hundreds of thousands of dollars to independent schools in British Columbia.
-This became the first of several administered fund programs that FISA BC would manage in future years and represented another small measure of recognition for independent schools, providing another piece of evidence that FISA BC was worth having, even when its worth was only measured in monetary terms.
+This became the first of several administered fund programs that FISA BC would manage in future years and represented another small measure of recognition for independent schools, providing another justification for the existence of FISA BC even though it was only a monetary measure of worth.

 The Liberal party already had such a policy and was really the first political party on record in British Columbia to support the claims of independent schools to recognition and financial support.
 It campaigned during the 1969 election on that platform and confirmed its support of independent schools during the 1975 convention, with the ever enthusiastic support of both Dr. Pat McGeer and Garde Gardom.